adhiluphanna/deliciousrecipeh/content/post/814-steps-to-prepare-speedy-lamb-souvlaki.md

 - "Fry meat in hot pan it already has oil on it.Fry chopped onions if you like them or leave them raw."
 - "Lightly oil pita bread.Fry till golden only takes a few mins so watch carefully."
 - "As pita is cooked get out of pan roll into cone shape carefully using paper towels."
-- "Fill with alternate layers of meat &amp; tomatoe plus onion.And the Tzatziki sauce.Also with chopped lettuce."
+- "Fill with alternate layers of meat & tomatoe plus onion.And the Tzatziki sauce.Also with chopped lettuce."
 - "I love lemon so sometimes squeeze that over the finished souvlaki.Also for those who have home made tomatoe sauce some of that can go on."
 - "When I made chicken souvlakis I added homemade plum sauce a friend had given me as well."
 - "You can also add fresh chopped tomatoe to it."